-While experiencing a panic attack can be an unsettling experience, there are coping mechanisms that can help prevent the attack from escalating.
+While experiencing a panic attack can be an unsettling experience, there are coping mechanisms that can help prevent the attack from escalating, from breathing techniques for anxiety (take a look at our guide on the Wim Hof breathing technique for some more detailed info on the Wim Hof method) to mindfulness practices.

-TV presenter and psychology expert Anna Williamson is championing an open discussion on mental health, after suffering with panic attacks from a young age
+TV presenter and psychology expert Anna Williamson is championing an open discussion on mental health, after suffering from panic attacks as a child, before being diagnosed with generalized anxiety disorder in her 20s.
+One of her key takeaways is to find a safe space to try and regain control.

 "If you feel a panic attack coming on, get yourself in a safe place, ideally sitting down and breathe in for five seconds through your nose and out for five seconds for your mouth.
 Tell someone what you are experiencing so they can help you if need be.
 Let the attack pass, which it will, and make sure you just take the rest of the day easy as it can be exhausting.